Applying store credit (legacy)

 as well as a primary payment source, you can replace the primary source with a different primary source by sending its sourceId

-If your integration attaches a single use primary payment source to a checkout, and then attempts to update the checkout with a creditAmount
+If your integration attaches a single-use primary payment source to a checkout, and then attempts to with a creditAmount

 , you'll receive the following 409 Conflict